 Graduation around the corner?
 Have you started to repay your student loans yet?
-These tips and tricks below will give you a bit of control over your student loan debt you’ve accumulated over the years.
+These tips and tricks below will give you more control over the student loan debt you’ve accumulated over the years.

-Your loan lender, your loan balance and the repayment status of each loan is the most important information to keep track of.
+Your loan lender, your loan balance and the repayment status of each loan are the most important pieces of information to keep track of.
 The status of that information can determine your eligibility for loan repayment and loan forgiveness.
 It is essential to keep in contact with your lender to have a good relationship with one another.

 A grace period is the amount of time in between you leaving school (whether you graduated or you're taking a year off) before you have to make your first payment.
-Private student loans may have a different grace period than for federal plus loans.
+Private student loans may have a different grace period than federal plus loans.
 This information is crucial as you start job hunting after graduation.
 Let's say you don't find a job for six months, but your grace period is a year, then you’re in the clear.
 But if employment is difficult to find, you may run into trouble when it comes time to start paying your student loan back.

-Whether it’s as small as a simple email change or as big as an address change, your lender needs to know all your current information so there is never a missed piece of mail that could have significant information regarding your loan.
+Whether it's an email change or an address change, your lender needs to know all your current information so there is never a missed piece of mail that could have significant information regarding your loan.
 Your lender helps solve any problems you may have with your monthly payments.
-Ignored e-mails, calls, or any form of contact from your lender can be a drawback.
+Ignored emails, calls, or any form of contact from your lender can be a drawback.
 Missed bills can lead to default, which can turn into a long-term struggle.

-The standard repayment option is 10 years, everyone’s situation varies but the longer it takes to repay your student loan the more interest you’ll pay in the long run.
+The standard repayment option is 10 years, but everyone’s situation varies.
+The longer it takes to repay your student loan, the more interest you’ll pay in the long run.

 There are many different repayment options available, one being an Income-Driven Repayment Plan which is great because it can cap off your monthly payment to a certain percentage of your annual income.
 There may also be forgiveness plans that come available after 10 years of repaying your student loans.